 << Go Back To Articles Directory

-Bow legs, as the name suggests, are the distinctive and unusual bending of one's legs in the outward direction.
-No matter how close one brings one's feet together, an unusually large gap remains between the knees.
-Not only this, but the legs form a clear and outward bow-shaped curve.
+As the name suggests, bow legs are characterized by a distinctive and unusual bending of the legs in an outward direction.
+No matter how close they bring their feet together, people with bow legs will show an unusually large gap between the knees.
+As well as this, their legs will form a clear and outward bow-shaped curve.

-All children are born with bow legs, and there's nothing wrong with that.
-After being in the mother's womb for several months, all crouched up and folded, it is but natural for a child to be born that way.
-Once, of course, the child starts walking and is exposed to adequate amounts of nutrition through food and exposure to sunlight, this condition wears off.
+All children are born with bow legs, and this is completely normal.
+After being in their mother's womb for several months, all crouched up and folded, it's only natural that children are born with bow legs.
+Once a child starts walking and is exposed to adequate amounts of nutrition through food and exposure to sunlight, however, the condition will often wear off naturally.

-By the time the child reaches the age of around four years, the legs are completely straightened.
-This is all due to the normal processes of growth and development.
-However, in some cases, things don't go this way, and the child grows into an adult with bow legs as a permanent or chronic condition.
+By the time a child reaches the age of around four years, his legs have usually already been straightened completely through the normal growth and development processes.
+In some cases, however, things don't go this way, and a child might grow into an adult who suffers from bow legs as a permanent or chronic condition.

-Vitamin D deficiency is a common factor causing bow legs.
-While it usually is a result of malnutrition, it can also be accompanied by a deficiency of calcium and phosphorus, all of which are important nutrients necessary for proper growth and for the development of bones.
+A Vitamin D deficiency is one of the most common causes of bow legs.
+Vitamin D deficiencies usually result from malnutrition, and may sometimes be accompanied by a shortage of calcium and phosphorus, both of which are important nutrients when it comes to proper growth and bone development.

-Blout's Disease is best detected during the early stages, when the child is still developing and hasn't crossed the age of four years or so.
-The reason being that braces, casts and shoes used to treat bow legs are most effective when the bones are still growing and have a better chance of re-aligning themselves.
+Blount's Disease is best detected during its early stages when your child is still developing and hasn't crossed the age of four years or so.
+The reason being that braces, casts, and shoes used to treat bow legs are most effective when the bones are still growing and have a better chance of re-aligning themselves.
 If delayed beyond the growing years, the condition can become persistent or chronic.
 While it can still be treated in adulthood, it will require will and determination, and a carefully formulated regimen of dietary supplementation and special physical training.

 << Go Back To Articles Directory